Stalowa Wola: History

 The area of today's Stalowa Wola belongs to historic Polish province of Lesser Poland.
 In the Kingdom of Poland, it was located in the south-eastern corner of the Sandomierz Voivodeship, near the border with Red Ruthenia.
 The city of Stalowa Wola was built on the site where the village of Pławo once stood, between the ancient towns of Nisko and Rozwadów.
 The first mentions of Pławo come from the first half of the 15th century.
 At the nearby village of Przyszów, there was a hunting lodge of King Władysław Jagiełło, built before 1358.
 In the late 15th century, Pławo was a royal village.
 In 1656, the area of Pławo was the site of a battle between Polish and Swedish armies.
 Here, in the confluence of the San and Vistula, Swedish troops of King Charles Gustav were surrounded by Stefan Czarniecki (see Swedish invasion of Poland).

 Until the Partitions of Poland, Pławo belonged to Sandomierz Voivodeship.
 From 1772 to 1918, it was part of the Austrian province of Galicia and remained an insignificant, privately owned village.
 In early 1937, the government of the Second Polish Republic accepted the project of the Central Industrial Area, which included the construction of a brand new steel mill, together with a settlement for the workers.
 Before the outbreak of World War II, some departments of the mill were operational and several blocks of flats were built.
 Construction of the Southern Works, as the mill was then called, was started in dense pine forests around Pławo in March 1937.
 Among other things, the plant manufactured artillery cannons.

-During World War II, Stalowa Wola was one of the centres of the Home Army.
+Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the city was occupied by Nazi Germany.
+During the war, Stalowa Wola was one of the centres of the Home Army.
 The settlement was captured by the Red Army in August 1944, and on April 1, 1945, Stalowa Wola received its town charter.
 In 1948, the mill was renamed as Huta Stalowa Wola and in 1953, a separate urban county of Stalowa Wola was created.
 In 1973, the town of Rozwadów was annexed, followed in 1977 by the village of Charzewice.
 At its peak in the 1970s, the mill employed 35,000 people, with branches scattered across southern Poland, from Radomsko to Strzyżów.
 Apart from the mill, Stalowa Wola has a large power plant, opened Spring 1939.
 In 1988, the city was one of the centres of workers' protests (see 1988 Polish strikes).
 Currently, Stalowa Wola is the third-largest city of the voivodeship, with a population of 60,000.